Council & Staff

 The Council

-Kentucky Heartwood currently supports three staff for a total of two full-time equivalents and is governed by the Kentucky Heartwood Council.
+Kentucky Heartwood currently supports four staff for a total of three full-time equivalents and is governed by the Kentucky Heartwood Council.
 The Council includes our most active volunteers and serves as our board of directors.

 Xyara Asplen